vzaar/vzaar-api-php/README.md

 Vzaar::$secret = 'VZAAR_USERNAME';
 ```

-For version > 1.3.0, if you have installed the library through Composer, you may require the Composer autoload file instead of individual Vzaar source files.
+*For versions > 1.3.0*, if you have installed the library through Composer, you may require the Composer autoload file instead of individual Vzaar source files.
 Composer will automatically find and load your classes when used:

 ```php
 require_once 'vendor/autoload.php';